 Retail, catering and leisure operations produce large amounts of waste.
 Our focus is to make sure that none of this waste is sent to landfill, to support recycling for as many materials as possible and to identify innovative solutions to reuse waste.

-With a million visitors a day, our customer water use is significant.
-Our aim is to minimise our water usage, while maintaining customer comfort.
+With a million visitors a day, our guests water use is significant.
+Our aim is to minimise our water usage, while maintaining visitor comfort.
 We are trialling and using new technologies to help us to achieve this.

 A diverse and sustainable mix of transport modes is vital in ensuring the continued success of our centres.
 We work with key stakeholders to ensure our centres are accessible by all forms of transport.
-We aim to help customers, staff and tenants make more sustainable travel choices and support the creation of sustainable cities and communities through the shift to electrified transport systems.
+We aim to help retailers, staff and visitors make more sustainable travel choices and support the creation of sustainable cities and communities through the shift to electrified transport systems.